Management commands

 This is automatically performed in the background by Weblate, so there no real need to invoke this manually, besides forcing an earlier commit than specified by Component configuration.

-weblate cleanuptrans#
+weblate cleanuptrans

 Cleans up orphaned checks and translation suggestions.
 There is normally no need to run this manually, as the cleanups happen automatically in the background.

-weblate cleanup_ssh_keys#
+weblate cleanup_ssh_keys

-New in version 4.9.1.
+Added in version 4.9.1.

 Performs cleanup of stored SSH host keys: